The Bard of Brooklyn

 Mickey’s trial was originally scheduled to begin in January 1953.
 At the last minute, Mickey’s attorneys filed a motion to change the venue.
 Manhattan had been spoiled as a venue by excessive adverse publicity, but the motion was simply a ploy to gain some leverage.
 What the attorneys really wanted was a postponement.
 They needed extra time to locate a critical missing witness: one of Pat Ward’s childhood friends who would testify about Ward’s sexual escapades before she met Mickey.
 The defense attorneys made a deal with the prosecution: they withdrew the venue motion in return for two week postponement.
 As the new trial date—February 2—approached, the judges of the Common Sessions Court held a meeting to discuss ways to accommodate the reporters who were clamoring to cover the trial.
 The judges made a room available on the 13th Floor of the Criminal Courts Building.
 There, the press could conduct interviews of witnesses.
 Telephone lines and teletype machines were added so that the newspaper men could meet their deadlines.
 In the courtroom where the trial would occur, a battery of press tables had been installed.
 The courtroom’s public address system was upgraded.

 The trial judge assigned to the case was Francis L. Valente, an eight-year veteran of the court.
 He was 46 years old and the nephew of another judge.
 He was suspicious of the press.
 In the days before the start of the trial, Valente read with growing concern the stories about the Jelke case in the New York newspapers.
 When court opened on February 2, the courtroom was packed with reporters holding notepads and pencils.
 Outside the court house, newsreel movie cameras had been set up to film the comings and goings of the star players.
-And, some of the local television stations sent camera crews “on location,” a relatively new term for a new medium.
+And some of the local television stations sent camera crews “on location,” a relatively new term for a new medium.
 The courthouse was becoming a media circus.
-Valente ran a tight court, and he began the jury selection on Monday morning, February 2.
+Valente ran a tight court, and he began the jury selection promptly on the first morning of the scheduled trial.
 In an unusual move, both the prosecution and Mickey’s attorneys agreed to exclude all women from the jury: the evidence that would be presented was too scandalous and lurid for female ears.
-Over the next days, the attorneys conducted rigorous voir dire of the talesmen.
+Over the next days, the attorneys conducted rigorous voir dire of the veniremen.
 Twelve men and two alternates were eventually selected—one bachelor and the rest married men.
 As was common for the era, the newspapers printed the names, addresses and a short description of each juror.
 Opening statements started on Friday morning, February 6, 1953.

 “We will show you,” Assistant District Attorney Liebler told the jury, that Mickey Jelke “surrounded himself with pimps and prostitutes and procurers and madams.
 We will show you the type of life he lived.
 We will show you that he never did a stick of work.
 We will show you that day after day he drank and ate at the finest and most expensive restaurants and clubs in New York.”
 Liebler, holding a legal pad with his carefully-written notes, continued with an outline of the People’s case.
 Mickey met Pat, convinced her he loved her.
 He promised marriage, but then he and Davioni worked on her, pressured her to begin turning tricks to help out Mickey.
 It was all in the name of love.
 He needed her help; he needed her to sell her body so that they could live together and, once he had his Good Luck margarine inheritance, get married.
 The pressure grew.
 It involved psychological manipulation, alcohol, drugs and, eventually, beatings.
 And there were other young women that Mickey had pressured into a life of prostitution.
 The jury would hear from them.
 At the end of the case, the evidence would show, beyond a reasonable doubt, that Mickey was guilty as charged.
 With that, the District Attorney thanked the jury and turned the floor over to his adversary.